 Prepare Yourself for Dental Extraction

-Edited by Olivia, Anonymous, Rebecca M., Lynn and 2 others
+Edited by Olivia, Rebecca M., Lynn, Calob Horton and 1 other

 How many times have you scheduled that tooth to get extracted?
 How many times you courageously sat and waited only to be sent home by your dentist because of your nervousness?
 You just have to get ready, or else that tooth will continue to ache and cause problems for you.

 First, you must realize that you cannot go through a dental extraction if you have high blood pressure.
 If you push through in spite of such a condition, after extraction, controlling the bleeding would be difficult.
 Another danger is that you could go into a hypertensive crisis or extreme high blood pressure.
 Most local anesthetics contain epinephrine, which can trigger your cardiovascular system to react.
 As such, it is imperative that you advise your dentist first hand of a pre-existing condition.

 When you go and visit the dentist for tooth extraction, your tooth will be examined first.
 Afterwards, your vital signs will be checked.
 If your blood pressure shoots up because of your nervousness, then you may be asked to relax for a while.
 After some minutes have passed, your vital signs will be checked again.
 If your blood pressure's still the same, you may be sent home.
 What a waste of time and effort as well as money, right?
 There are people who manifest high blood pressure when they are nervous, making it impossible for dental extraction.
 What can you do to help yourself go through this?